MicrosoftDocs/fabric-docs/docs/data-science/r-fraud-detection.md

 ## Step 1: Install custom libraries

-For machine learning model development or ad-hoc data analysis, you might need to install a custom library for your Apache Spark session.
-Use inline installation resources, for example `install.packages` and `devtools::install_version`, for that installation.
-You can also install the required libraries in the workspace.
-Navigate to **Library management** in the workspace settings.
+For machine learning model development or ad-hoc data analysis, you might need to quickly install a custom library for your Apache Spark session.
+You have two options to install libraries.

+* Use inline installation resources, for example `install.packages` and `devtools::install_version`, to install in your current notebook only.
+* Alternatively, you can create a Fabric environment, install libraries from public sources or upload custom libraries to it, and then your workspace admin can attach the environment as the default for the workspace.
+All the libraries in the environment will then become available for use in any notebooks and Spark job definitions in the workspace.
+For more information on environments, see [create, configure, and use an environment in Microsoft Fabric](https://aka.ms/fabric/create-environment).

 In this tutorial, use `install.packages()` to install the imbalanced-learn library (imported as `imbalance`).
 Set `quiet` to `TRUE` to make output more concise: